 The address of the miniport block.
 Run !ndiskd.minidriver with this address for more information.

+The !analyze debug extension displays information about the bug check and can be helpful in determining the root cause.
 Parameter 1 indicates the specific cause of the BUGCODE_NDIS_DRIVER_LIVE_DUMP bugcheck.

 NDIS has detected and recovered from a serious problem in another network driver.
 Although the system was not halted, this problem may later cause connectivity problems or a fatal bugcheck.